-Portals: Two tiles contain a symbol that represents a Portal.
+Portals: Two tiles contain doorway spaces called portals.
 These spaces are connected by a magical secret passage.
-Whenever a piece moves onto a Portal space (either by a move or by being bumped) it is instantly moved to the other Portal.
-This magical movement does not count as one of your moves; however, it does require one move to travel to the other Portal if your piece starts out on a Portal space.
+Whenever a piece moves onto a portal space (either by a move or by being bumped) it is instantly moved to the other portal.
+This magical movement does not count as one of your moves; however, it does require one move to travel to the other portal if your piece starts out on a portal.
 Portals also have no occupany limit.